avasconcelos114/lighthouse-bot/README.md

 * __Ad-hoc Auditing__ - Quickly run an audit of a website with the `/lighthouse {url}` command, or simply type `/lighthouse` to launch a dialog with all available options
 * __Job Scheduling__ - With the `/lighthouse jobs` command, you can schedule an auditing job to be run whenever necessary
-* __Authentication Scripting__ - When auditing a website that requires an authenticated user, run your audit with an authentication script that will be injected into puppeteer at run-time (more information in [the auth section below](#dealing-with-authentication-screens))
+* __Authentication Scripting__ - When auditing a website that requires an authenticated user, run your audit with an authentication script that will be injected into puppeteer at run-time (more information in [the auth tutorial](#tutorials))
 * __Customizeable HTML Reports__ - Always be able to view the full detailed report from Lighthouse as an HTML file, which is provided by a template in this project, and customize parts of the template (in `src/static/reportTemplate.html`) to your heart's content!
 * __Trend Charts__ - Track changes in each of the audit categories over time for a given URL by running the `/lighthouse stats {url}` command and clicking the link to an intuitive dashboard (also provided as an HTML template that can be customized in `src/static/statsTemplate.html`)